rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

 2. ✅ Setting up Browserbase integration (completed)
 3. Ensuring the API is ready for both development and production use
 4. ✅ Transitioning from mock browser to real browser services (completed)
-5. Adding the text extraction endpoint
+5. ✅ Adding the text extraction endpoint (completed)

 ## Recent Changes